 Your Licensed Customs Broker can put their experience and knowledge in your side to make the import process simple and seamless.
 You can find out more about working with a Licensed Customs Broker from USA Customs Clearance.

 Think how much simpler the importing process will be if the same person that efficiently handles your domestic transportation needs also handles your customs and imports.
 After all, they already have your credit and billing information in place, and you are known to them.
 This eliminates a lot of repetitive questions and delays in setting up your customs bond.

-Like with any insurance policy, when buying a customs bond you are you are purchasing a certain amount of coverage.
-The costs, and type of bond depend on what type of importing you are seeking to do.
+Like with any insurance policy, when buying a customs bond you are purchasing a certain amount of coverage.
+The costs and type of bond depend on what type of importing you are seeking to do.

 There are two primary types of Customs Bonds, “single entry” and “continuous bond.”

 As their names imply, a single entry is good for one import shipment only, and a continuous bond covers you for a 12 month period.